Bobby-soxer: Film and television

-The inclusion of bobby soxers in film and television began during the early 1940s, almost immediately after the phrase ‘bobby soxer’ came to prominence in the mainstream media.
+The inclusion of bobby soxers in film and television began during the early 1940s, almost immediately after the phrase "bobby soxer" came to prominence in the mainstream media.
 Initially, young girls were portrayed as delinquents in B-list films.
 Such portrayals came at a time when cultural fears in the United States centered around female youths engaging in sexual activity; these films corresponded with the fears of the general public over a rise in delinquency among young girls.
-Bobby soxers were later portrayed in mainstream films such as The Bachelor and the Bobby Soxer (1947), starring Shirley Temple and Cary Grant.
-These films often used a heavy amount of slang and sometimes unrealistic stereotypes in their on-screen portrayals of bobby soxers.
-Hollywood producers wanted to use child stars such as Temple and Jane Withers for teenage roles as actresses such as Judy Garland successfully transitioned into more adult performances; however, Temple and Withers’ performances were often critiqued, and their films failed at the box office.
+Bobby soxers were later portrayed in mainstream films such as The Bachelor and the Bobby-Soxer (1947), starring Shirley Temple and Cary Grant.
+These films often used lots of slang and sometimes unrealistic stereotypes in their portrayals of bobby soxers.
+Hollywood producers wanted to use child stars such as Temple and Jane Withers for teenage roles as actresses such as Judy Garland evolved into more adult performances.
+Temple and Withers' performances were often criticised and their films failed at the box office.